Joaquin-M2/portfolio-website/README.md

    ```sh
    npm install
    ```
-2. If you want to interact with any section that uses the backend (such as the Tools section), make sure you also set it up by [following the instructions on its repository](https://github.com/Joaquin-M2/portfolio-website-backend);
+2. If you want to interact with any section that uses the backend (such as the Resources section), make sure you also set it up by [following the instructions on its repository](https://github.com/Joaquin-M2/portfolio-website-backend);
 3. If you want to run the unit tests, run the following command in your terminal:
    ```sh
    npm run jest